Triumph

 Complex · Biotechnology

 Helix's neural augmentation research threatens to make Triumph's platforms obsolete—why scroll a feed when you can experience curated reality directly?
-Cassius monitors Helix's research with growing unease.
-His counter-strategy: acquire the augmentation startups first, ensure that any neural experience still routes through Triumph's attention marketplace.
+Cassius monitors Helix's research with growing unease, acquiring augmentation startups to ensure any neural experience still routes through Triumph's attention marketplace.

 Faction Relations